voidsheep/rustic_rogues/README.md

 The enemies have 3 HP

 Initially learning how to use the engine, like how to query entities and components, was the most difficult part.
-I wish I had gotten more important features implemented, like generating a map.
+I wish I had gotten more important foundational features implemented.

 Unit tests were used to test combat logic.